Rapid Software Testing fosters what you must have to test well: a love of testing.

 - How do you cultivate the kind of testing that is worthy of respect?

-RST answers these questions.
+Rapid Software Testing answers these questions.

-It is a way of doing, teaching, and talking about testing that gives responsible people the freedom and the tools to do testing well.
+RST is a way of doing, teaching, and talking about testing that gives responsible people the freedom and the tools to do testing well.
 Whether you are a tester, a developer, a manager, or anyone else for whom testing matters, RST gives you a lot to love about testing.

 If you want to adopt RST for yourself, you don’t need anyone’s permission or coordination.
 That’s a personal matter.